Parents often ask me how ADHD or a learning disability will impact their child’s future.

-Sometimes children grow out of learning disabilities, or become so good at coping that they can function normally as adults—but many retain at least some deficits into adulthood.
+Sometimes children grow out of learning disabilities, or become so good at coping that they can function normally as adults.
+However, many retain at least some deficits into adulthood.
 Fortunately, colleges and employers are legally required to provide reasonable accommodation to people with disabilities.
 The support systems available to adults work a little differently than those available to minors, but as your child moves into adolescence, the two of you can prepare for the transition by learning how to navigate the world of adult support services together.

 5. KEEP IT POSITIVE